Who We Are

 BACS payments can be made to: Account number – 65783773 Sort Code – 08-92-99 using your child’s name as the reference.

 If your child is absent, fees are still due as our running costs remain the same.
-Different rules apply if the child is hospitalised.

 Please let us know in plenty of time if you will be away for any length of time.
-A month’s written notice is required if you are withdrawing your child from the Nursery.
+A month’s term time written notice is required if you are withdrawing your child from the Nursery.
 Please let us know as soon as possible of any illness or hospital visits/stays.
 A child who has been off with diarrhoea & sickness should be free of symptoms for 48 hours before returning to Nursery.

 When can my child have a funded place?